sfarhan79/projects-assignments/RPA/RoboticEnterpriseFrameworkStorageBuckets/README.md

 **Robotic Enterprise Framework**

 ### How It Works ###
 Read a file, if any, from Storage Bucket.
-Extract data from Web and Append to the file, and upload to the Storage Bucket.
+Extract data from Web and Append to the file.
+Upload the appended file to Storage Bucket.

 1. **INITIALIZE PROCESS**
  + Reading file from the Storage Bucket (create a file manually as required)